Jesse Aarons Jr.

-- The Bully: Toward Jess, and Leslie's death does nothing to stop them.
+- The Bully: Toward Jesse, and Leslie's death does nothing to stop them.

-- Catch Phrase: Gary always calls Jess "Dead Meat".
+- Catch Phrase: Gary always calls Jesse "Dead Meat".
 In Terabithia, this is translated in the form of a hairy vulture that's constantly squawking "DEAD MEAT!"

-- Decomposite Character: They where the same character in the book, but Scott Hoager is a character made up in the movie.
+- Decomposite Character: They were the same character in the book, but Scott Hoager is a character made up in the movie.

 - Hate Sink: The story has no real antagonist, so these two are there to give the audience someone to hate.
 Scott is especially this, seeing how he outright taunts Jesse about Leslie's death.